grlnsngh/node-taskmanager/README.md

-# node-vidjot
+# node-taskmanager

-CRUD application built using node to write down ideas for future youtube videos with login functionality
+CRUD application built using node to write down tasks to manage with login functionality

+### To run project: npm install && npm start